JSAbrahams/mamba/doc/error_handling.md

     # if we execute this code we know for sure no error was thrown.
     # if an error was thrown this will not be executed at all
-    println "[l] has type Int"
+    println "[l] has type Int and not Int?"

 We can, instead of returning, also assign a default value to l.
-Though this should be done with care however.
+This should be done with care however.
 Assigning to a definition if an error has occurred might bury the error, causing unexpected behaviour later during execution.

     def l <- g(9) handle when